gsarjeant/critter-catcher/README.md

 In fact, I could have just used pyunifiprotect for this purpose, but I wanted to write my own thing because I haven't done any asynchronous python before and this is a great chance to dig into that.
 But if you are looking for a way to back up your unifi protect video you should use unifi-protect-backup.

 This initial commit is just a rudimentary script that I used to try out different approaches to handle this with asyncio.
-It would be much more elegant as a couple of classes.
+It would be much cleaner as a couple of classes.
 I also need to containerize it and run it as a serivce and all that good stuff, but this is in decent shape for a first commit.